sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 The VTEP is represented by a VxlanTunnel Object created as above with the DIP as 0.0.0.0 and SAI object type as TUNNEL.
 This SAI object is P2MP.

+Some vendors support P2P Tunnels to handle Layer2 extension and learning while some vendors support using existing P2MP for Layer2 scenarios.

+#### 4.3.1.1 P2P Tunnel creation flow
 In this feature enhancement, the following events result in remote VTEP discovery and trigger tunnel creation.
 These tunnels are referred to as dynamic tunnels and are P2P.

 - IMET route rx